|Study location||Estonia, Tartu|

 The essay (required in the specialities of English language and literature, Russian and Slavic philology, French language and literature, Spanish language and literature, German language and literature and Scandinavian languages and literatures) is a 7200-9000-character text in which the student candidates in a structured manner discuss a problem related to the speciality.
 The essay is written in the language of the speciality (English, Russian, French, Spanish, German, Swedish, Norwegian or Danish).
 Essay topics for all specialities are announced on the programme’s application webpage on February, 15.

-An interview is conducted online with applicants who have passed the evaluation of motivation letter and essay.
-The interview date for chosen candidates will be announced in early spring.
-Oral exam in the chosen speciality is an interview in the language of the speciality, however, in the case of classical philology, the interview will be conducted only in Estonian.
+The oral exam in the chosen specialty is an interview in the language of the speciality.
+In the case of classical philology, the interview will be conducted only in Estonian.
 The interview will focus on the student candidates’ plans and their expected studies at the University of Tartu.
 In other words, it will give the student candidates the chance to expand on their letter of motivation and essay or translation.
 The interview also demonstrates the student candidates’ skill of expressing themselves orally in the language of the speciality.

 For detailed information about the motivation letter, essay and interview please see the programme’s website.